-Ok so we probably drove around the entire park while we were there and one day we headed out to Mammoth Hot Springs because it just sounded cool!
+Ok so we probably drove around the entire park while we were there.
+One day we headed out to Mammoth Hot Springs because it just sounded cool!

-Having a bit of information about what they’re seeing is helpful too so when you’re walking around you can talk about what is around you and answer questions along the way, because surely they will have many!
+Having a bit of information about what they’re seeing is helpful too so when you’re walking around you can talk about what is around you.
+Plus answer questions along the way because surely they will have many!

 I had been to some Hot Springs in Mammoth California coincidentally but nothing like this!!

-The bubbling up waters, the white rock and pools of water here and there was something I had never even seen before, and there was a cool wooden bridge all around it so you could explore.
+The bubbling up waters, the white rock, and pools of water was something I had never even seen before.
+There was a cool wooden bridge all around it so you could explore too.

 Here’s a video of Mammoth Hot Springs so you can see just how awesome it is:

 We spent most of the day there because it took a while to get to and from our Airbnb.
 If you’re looking for a place to stay I highly recommend renting a vacation house vs. a hotel.

 There is a really cute village with shops and apparently the Yellowstone Headquarters are there too.

 We had lunch, gassed up, and went a different path back to where we were staying so we could see what was on the other side of the park.